Showing posts with label PD - arcade. Show all posts

 The CryptO'pinion?

-Sinister Developments' history proves their talent and each game is a brilliant arcade conversion in its own right.
-What's even more impressive is the use of various Atari STe enhancements, which is always cool.
+Sinister Developments' history proves their talent as each game is a brilliant arcade conversion.
+Just as impressive is the use of various Atari STe enhancements, which is always cool.
 Oh, did I mention that all these games are now free? :) Come on, that is incredibly generous.
-Do you feel that Atari-love in the air?
+Do you feel the Atari love in the air?

 Five outstanding arcade games which I know every Atari ST/e player is gonna love.
 Which is your favourite??

-To safeguard this precious archive of Atari ST gaming history, I have also stored them in my Dropbox.
+Please note - to safeguard this precious archive of Atari ST gaming history, I have stored them in my Dropbox.
 So, what are you waiting for?
 Get these Atari ST/e games downloaded right now?
-I'm sure you're gonna love 'em all!! :-)
+I'm sure you're gonna love 'em all!!

 Friday, October 28, 2016